beyond-decentralized/AIRport/README.md

 ## Technical details<a name="tech-details"></a>

-### Usage process
+### Installation

 The process of using AIRport is:

 *  User navigates to a web page that uses AIRport and saves/retrieves data.
 *  A new tab is opened in the background with AIRport framework in it
-*  The consumer application creates the private Repository and prompts to add other participating users
-*  Creating user shares the Repository, and the App notifies new users
+*  User continues to use the app as normal, Apps in other tabs use the same AIRport tab.

 If AIRport is installed as a Native Application it is used instead of a browser tab.